-- Make sure the email is something you were expecting to get.
+Make sure the email is something you were expecting to get.
 Unsolicited requests, invoices, and links should be suspicious.

-- Hover your mouse over every link before you click it.
+Hover your mouse over every link before you click it.
 You will see a small popup that tells you where the link goes.
 Make sure the link goes to the correct place before you click.
 One way to always be safe is to navigate to the website yourself in your browser and don’t click the link at all.

 Double check the email address that the email is coming from.
 Sometimes fake emails will use addresses similar to real sites (e.g. “Techgem.com” instead of “techgen.com”)

-- Are there misspellings and mistakes on the email?
+Did they misspell my company name or make other mistakes on the email?
 Do they use a generic name instead of mine?

-- Do you know the person sending the email?
+Do you know the person sending the email?
 Is this the type of email they usually send?
 Look at the signature of the email and make sure it matches their usual signature.
 If their identity is in doubt, you can always call them and verify the authenticity of the email.

 Phishing emails will try to make you click without reading.
 Check to see if the email implies urgency or extreme importance.
 For example: “IMMEDIATE ATTENTION – YOUR ACCOUNT WILL BE CLOSED”

-- There can be other, subtle red flags.
+There can be other, subtle red flags.
 For instance, does the email have a strange subject line, signature, or layout?